pivotal/docs-platform-automation/docs/how-to-guides/adding-a-product.md

 We assume:

 - Resource declarations for `config` and `platform-automation`.
-- A pivnet token stored in Credhub as a credential named `pivnet_token`.
+- A pivnet token stored in CredHub as a credential named `pivnet_token`.
 - A previous job responsible for deploying the director called `apply-director-changes`.
 - You have created an `env.yml` from the [Configuring Env](./configuring-env.md)